 What is the best way to mitigate these risks?

-A supplier contract management system can help consolidate supplier contracts, digitalize and streamline processes, and provide structure to processes to protect from inefficiencies and human error.
+Supplier contract management tools can help consolidate supplier contracts, digitalize and streamline processes, and provide structure to processes to protect from inefficiencies and human error.
 It also helps manage supplier performance, and can ensure compliance.

-Our contract management solution also creates an opportunity to consolidate your vendor management into a single electronic repository for all documentation, eliminating the inefficiencies and risks associated with standard paper-based contract management processes.
+Our contract management tools also create an opportunity to consolidate your vendor management into a single electronic repository for all documentation, eliminating the inefficiencies and risks associated with standard paper-based contract management processes.
 On top of this, it gives you on-demand access to contracts through an easy to use web-based application, plus robust functionality, reporting features and alerts.

 To find out more about how our Contract Management Software may help your procurement department mitigate the risks to your business caused by lax supplier management systems, contact our expert team to discuss your needs.